The best ASX shares to buy now in 2024? (November update)

 What's been happening in the market?

-The past couple of years, notably 2023 and leading into 2024, have been marked as some of the most volatile periods in stock market history.
+The past couple of years have been marked as some of the most volatile periods in stock market history.
 This volatility was largely driven by persistent inflation, rising interest rates, and soaring commodity prices, significantly influenced by the geopolitical tensions and conflicts across different regions.

 Interestingly, this period saw a unique trend where bad economic news, such as a slowdown in GDP or a rise in unemployment, was often viewed positively by investors as potential indicators of peaking inflation.